binkley/homebrewery-files/warpipes.md

 #### Changing the Tune

 You can use a [Bonus Action](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#BonusAction) to replace a set of pipes.
 A creature within 5 ft. can use their [Reaction](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Reaction) to assist.
-That creatures gains [Advantage](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Advantage) on the first [saving throw](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#SavingThrow) for any effects of the new pipes, and this feature does not spend your bonus action.
+If assisted, you do not expend your bonus action, and that creature gains [Advantage](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#Advantage) on the first [saving throw](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#SavingThrow) it makes against the new pipes&rsquo; effects before the end of your next turn.

 ### Pipes